docb/dbRackSequencer/README.md

 Note that in the Exact mode (exact hits) the Skew,Rotate and Degree parameters should somehow fit together to get overall some hits, e.g. could be integers.

+### SeqMod

+SeqMod has a 16 value shift register (SR) with 5 tabs which can be placed inside the SR via the Pos parameters.
+The first three tabs are for making a decision if the incoming signal is read and put into the SR or the value at the read position (configured by the Read Pos parameter) is taken.

 ## Utilities